Faryal-Batool/ImpedanceGPT/README.md

 ## Abstract

 Swarm robotics plays a crucial role in enabling autonomous operations in dynamic and unpredictable environments.
-However, a major challenge remains ensuring safe and efficient navigation in environments shared by both dynamic alive (e.g., humans) and dynamic inanimate (e.g., non-living objects) obstacles.

-In this paper, we propose **ImpedanceGPT**, a novel system that combines a Vision-Language Model (VLM) with retrieval-augmented generation (RAG) to enable real-time reasoning for adaptive navigation of mini-drone swarm in complex environments.
+However, a major challenge remains ensuring safe and efficient navigation in environments shared by both dynamic alive (e.g., humans) and dynamic inanimate (e.g., non-living objects) obstacles.In this paper, we propose **ImpedanceGPT**, a novel system that combines a Vision-Language Model (VLM) with retrieval-augmented generation (RAG) to enable real-time reasoning for adaptive navigation of mini-drone swarm in complex environments.

 The key innovation of **ImpedanceGPT** lies in the integration of VLM-RAG system with impedance control which is an active compliance strategy.
 This system provides the drones with enhanced semantic understanding of their surroundings and dynamically adjusts impedance control parameters in response to obstacle types and environmental conditions.
 Our approach not only ensures safe and precise navigation but also improves coordination between drones in the swarm.